Geography of Indonesia: Geology

 2019 eruption of Sinabung in North Sumatra.
 Sinabung is one of the most active volcanoes in Indonesia.

 The Maluku Islands (or Moluccas) are geologically among the most complex of the Indonesian islands, consisted of four different tectonic plates.
 They are located in the northeast sector of the archipelago, bounded by the Philippine Sea to the north, Papua to the east, and Nusa Tenggara to the southwest.
 The largest of these islands include Halmahera, Seram and Buru, all of which rise steeply out of very deep seas and have unique Wallacea vegetation.
 This abrupt relief pattern from sea to high mountains means that there are very few level coastal plains.
 To the south lies the Banda Sea.
 The convergence between the Banda Sea plate and Australian plate created a chain of volcanic islands called the Banda Arc.
 The sea also contains the Weber Deep, one of the deepest point in Indonesia.

 Geomorphologists believe that the island of New Guinea is part of the Australian continent, both lies on Sahul Shelf and once joined via a land bridge during the Last glacial period.
 The tectonic movement of the Australian plate created towering, snowcapped mountain peaks lining the island's central east–west spine and hot, humid alluvial plains along the coasts.
 The New Guinea Highlands range some 650 km east to west along the island, forming a mountainous spine between the northern and southern portion of the island.
 Due to its tectonic movement, New Guinea experienced many earthquakes and tsunamis, especially in its northern and western part.

 Tectonism and volcanism

 Most of the larger islands are mountainous, with peaks ranging between 2000 and 3800 m meters above sea level in Sumatra, Java, Bali, Lombok, Sulawesi, and Seram.
 The country's tallest mountains are located in the Jayawijaya Mountains and the Sudirman Range in Papua.
 The highest peak, Puncak Jaya (4884 m), is located in the Sudirman Mountains.
-A string of volcanoes stretches from Sumatra to Nusa Tenggara, and then loops around through to the Banda Islands of Maluku to northeastern Sulawesi.
+A string of volcanoes stretches from Sumatra to Nusa Tenggara, then loops around through to the Banda Islands of Maluku to northeastern Sulawesi.
 Of the 400 volcanoes, approximately 150 are active.
-Two of the most violent volcanic eruptions in modern times occurred in Indonesia; in 1815 Mount Tambora in Sumbawa erupted killing 92,000 and in 1883, Krakatau, erupted killing 36,000.
+Two of the most violent volcanic eruptions in modern times occurred in Indonesia; in 1815, Mount Tambora in Sumbawa erupted, killing 92,000, and in 1883, Krakatau erupted, killing 36,000.
 While volcanic ashes resulted from eruption has positive effects for the fertility of the surrounding soils, it also makes agricultural conditions unpredictable in some areas.